<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6322673&amp;fmt=gif">

 Environmental concerns and the urgency of addressing climate change have largely driven this movement.

-While the move away from fossil fuel dependency to electric vehicles (EVs) seems obvious in reducing carbon emissions, it has not been without its roadblocks, with EV adoption moving at a slower pace than anticipated by experts in recent years.
-These unexpected consumer preferences, combined with a saturated seller's market, might explain the volatile sales some car manufacturers are facing.
+While the move away from fossil fuel dependency to electric vehicles (EVs) seems obvious in reducing carbon emissions, it has not been without its roadblocks.

-EV sales are not the only focus for vehicle and electronic manufacturers.
+EV sales are not the only focus for vehicle and electronics manufacturers.
 Microchips are prevalent in all modern vehicles, whether powered by a combustion engine or electricity.
-A symbiotic relationship exists between vehicle manufacturers and the EMSs (electronics manufacturing services) producing their chips.
+A symbiotic relationship exists between vehicle manufacturers and EMSs (electronics manufacturing services) that produce their chips.
 If any category of vehicle sales declines, it creates a ripple effect that impacts all participants in the supply chain and can result in high levels of excess stock

 So, what factors have really shaped the current automotive market conditions?
 What are our predictions for the near future?
 And what can you do about excess parts that were over-forecasted to meet perceived demand?
 Keep reading to find out.